islomar/poc-python/README.md

 ##Chapter 2: Modules of functions
 * The Python Package Index (or PyPI for short) provides a centralized repository for third-party Python modules on the Internet.
 When you are ready, you’ll use PyPI to publish your module and make your code available for use by others.
+* A module is simply a text file that contains Python code.
+The main requirement is that the name of the file needs to end in .py.
-* Comments: use a triple quote for multiple-line comments, or `#` for a single line.
+* Comments: use a triple double-quote for multiple-line comments, or `#` for a single line.
 * Where are the Python modules?:
  * Run the IDLE: `python`
  * `import sys;`